About Us

 Co-Founder of BOAS

-Dr Chris Dodds was one of Prof Chandra Kumar's group who inaugurated BOAS and second President after Bob Johnson.
-He was President of the Cairo WCOA in 2008, an invited speaker / demonstrator of WCOA (and WFSA up to 2012.).
-He has been given the Lifetime Achievement Award from BOAS and has been a Council member of BOAS since its formation.
-Additional roles include VP of RCOA, Council of RCOA, Clinical director of multi disciplinary Sleep Clinic, Associate Medical Director of James Cook University Hospital, Visiting Chair at Durham and Teesside Universities, Founding member of Age Anaesthesia Association (AAA) - Awarded Lifetime Achievement from AAA.
+Dr Chris Dodds, a founding member of BOAS and its second President, played a key role in its inception under Prof Chandra Kumar.
+He served as President of the Cairo WCOA in 2008 and was an invited speaker at WCOA and WFSA until 2012.
+Dr Dodds received the BOAS Lifetime Achievement Award and has been a council member since BOAS's formation.
+Additional roles include VP and Council member of RCOA, Clinical Director of a Sleep Clinic, Associate Medical Director at James Cook University Hospital, and Visiting Chair at Durham and Teesside Universities.
+He also co-founded the Age Anaesthesia Association, earning its Lifetime Achievement Award.

 Benefits of BOAS Membership